Mid-The-Modder/Midbox-DISCONTINUED/README.md

 The name is Midbox.
 https://mid-the-modder.github.io/Midbox/
 ### Known Issues
-New envelopes sound terrible when combined with certain settings, like pulse width.
+"Modbox Blip" envelope sounds terrible when combined with certain settings, like pulse width.
+Version displayed doesn't lead to correct URL.
 ## Changelog
 ### V0.0.1
 Added Keys for octaves one higher and lower.